mix1009/duplicate_flutter_app/README.md

 # duplicate_app

 duplicate_app is a dart app for duplicating Flutter project folder.
-This app only runs on Unix based machines.
+Tested on Mac and Windows.

 ## Getting Started